• Skip to primary navigation

 Pierogi ruskie filling

-• 200 g vegan ricotta cheese* for ricotta recipe check recipe notes
+• 200 grams vegan ricotta cheese* for ricotta recipe check recipe notes

-• 2 tablespoon plant milk (eg allmond or oat)
+• 2 tablespoons plant milk (eg allmond or oat)

 • salt and pepper to taste